getsentry/sentry-docs/src/collections/_documentation/workflow/user-settings.md

 ### Avatar

-Choose fbetween displaying your Initials, an Image or a Gravatar next to your name.
+Choose between displaying your Initials, an Image or a Gravatar next to your name.
 To save your selection, click *Save Avatar*.

 [{% asset user-settings/us-avatar.png alt="Avatar field in Account Details under User Settings" width="227.5" %}]({% asset user-settings/us-avatar.png @path %})